junior-jl/learning-python/fundamentals/notes.md

 The **boolean** (or **bool**) data type allow us to choose between two values: **True** or **False**, yes, T and F capitalized.

-It is used to determine whther the logic of an expression or a comparison is correct.
+It is used to determine whether the logic of an expression or a comparison is correct.

 ## Strings